dpasqualin/docker-osm-c3sl/README.md

     # docker build -t dpasqualin/docker-osm-c3sl github.com/dpasqualin/docker-osm-c3sl

+## Creating a database

+There is a file called run.sh inside misc directory that is not part of the docker container.
+This file can help you create and set up a database with osm data in it, as well as helping you to keep this database updated.

+It doesn't cover all scenarios, but it can be helpful.

 ## Running

 This document assumes that OpenStreetMap data has already been imported in an external database.